djhuangit/praising_chatbot/README.md

-# KuaKua Qun - Your Supportive Chat Space
+# Praising Chatbot - Your Supportive Chat Space

 A supportive and encouraging chat application that provides positive, uplifting responses to help users feel good about themselves and their achievements.
 The application is built with a modern tech stack and features a clean, user-friendly interface.